How To Keep Your Catering Gas Burner In Good Working Order!

 - This leak test should be performed in an outdoor environment

 - In the case of a gas leak, close the cylinder valve and the control valves of the burner.
-All open fire in the vicinity should be extinguished and all the electrical appliances should be turned off.
+All open fires in the vicinity should be extinguished and nearby electrical appliances turned off.

 - Disconnect the burner from the LPG cylinder.

-- The appliance must be checked and repaired before use.
+- The appliance must be checked and repaired before its next use.
 If you are not able to determine the cause of leakage, contact your local gas trader.

-- If the gas leak is not possible be stopped, transfer the LPG cylinder out into an open, well-ventilated area and consult your gas supplier.
+- If the gas leak is not able to be be stopped, transfer the LPG cylinder out into an open, well-ventilated area and consult your gas supplier immediately.

-- If there is a gas leak in a room when storing, make sure that the room is properly ventilated.
+- If there has been a gas leak in a room when storing the gas cylinder, make sure that the room is properly ventilated.

-Keep your BRING3 dry and clean.
-Always perform the appliance maintenance at regular intervals, in the case of reduced performance, in the case of greater contamination and when necessary.
+Keep your BRING3 in a dry and clean environment.
+Always remember to perform the recommended appliance maintenance at regular intervals to ensure your burner works efficiently.
+Maintenance should also be performed in the case of reduced performance and if the burner is kept in an area of greater contamination.
 Cleaning and maintenance may be carried out only when the burner is off, fully cooled and disconnected from the LPG cylinder.

 Clean the burner without using abrasive products.
 Do not clean the appliance with flammable or corrosive detergents.
-If the burner openings are dirty, clean them with a brush.
-Check the condition of the connecting hose visually or by touch.
-In the case of bulging, cracks, tears, or other deterioration, you must immediately replace it with a new one!
+If the burners openings are dirty, use a small brush to clean them out.

 For trouble-free and safe operation, it is advisable to carry out a regular service inspection of the appliance.
 At the same time, it is necessary to carry out occasional supervision during the operation of the appliance.
 The frequency of inspections and checks is governed by the applicable legislation of the country, where the appliance is used.
 At least once a year, perform a thorough inspection of the appliance (visual inspection, cleaning and maintenance, leak test and check of appliance functionality) and replace all sealing elements every 2 years.

-When troubleshooting, the individual parts of the appliance must be disassembled and assembled, the appliance must be switched off, allowed to cool completely, and disconnected from the LPG cylinder.
+When troubleshooting, the individual parts of the appliance must be switched off, allowed to cool completely, and disconnected from the LPG cylinder.

-If you do not feel so technically capable and some of the activities listed in this blog for troubleshooting would represent difficulties for you, please contact your local gas seller or contact your seller.
+If you do not feel technically capable with some of the troubleshooting activities listed in this blog, please contact your local gas seller for advice or assistance.

-Below are some failures and how to troubleshoot your BRING3 when this problem happens.
+Below are some common failures and suggestions on how to troubleshoot your BRING3.

 - Ensure that all joints are tightened properly.
-If the leakage persists, check the correct position and seal conditions (seal in the union nut of the regulator).
-Further, check the condition of the connecting hose.
+If the leakage persists, check the condition of the seal, which is located in union nut of the regulator.

-- Check the filling status of the LPG cylinder.
-Then, check the nozzle condition.
+- Check the burners nozzle condition.
 If the nozzle is clogged, try to clean it with a bent thin wire.
-If necessary, unscrew the nozzle, clean it with a piercing needle (fine wire), and wash it with technical gasoline.
-If the nozzle cannot be cleaned in this way, replace it with a new one.
+If necessary, unscrew the nozzle, clean it with a piercing needle or fine wire, and wash it with technical gasoline.
+If the nozzle cannot be cleaned in this way, we would recommend you replace it with a new one.

 - Clean the accessible parts of the burner with water.

-If you require more information about your BRING3, which we have not covered then please contact us and we will be happy to help.
+If you require more information about your BRING3, please contact us and we will be happy to help.